openstack/openstack-manuals/doc/admin-guide-cloud/source/database.rst

         - The configuration file to use.
         - :option:`--config-file=/etc/trove/trove.conf`
       * - name
-        - Name you want to use for this datastore.
+        - Name you want to use for this data store.
         - ``mysql``
       * - default version
-        - You can attach multiple versions/images to a datastore.
+        - You can attach multiple versions/images to a data store.
 For example, you might have a MySQL 5.5 version and a MySQL 5.6 version.
 You can designate one version as the default, which the system uses if a user does not explicitly request a